-- Bake 45 minutes to 1 hour.
+- Bake 45 minutes to 1 hour or until cooked through.
 Time will vary, depending on the size of your sweet potatoes.
 They're done when they piece easily with a knife when inserted through the centre.

 - Cut each sweet potato in half lengthwise.

 - Once cool enough to handle, scoop out the sweet potatoes (being careful to leave skins intact).
 Place sweet potato flesh into a bowl and mash.

 - Stir in shredded cheese (reserve a little for the tops), butter, cream, corn, green onion, smoked paprika, cumin, salt and pepper.